 Holidays in Samoa are a wonderful experience.
 We love Samoa.
 It is one our favourite destinations and we can’t recommend travel in Samoa highly enough.
-We have been twice and spent time on Upolu and Savaii, and are seriously considering another visit in the next few months.
-Travel to Samoa is fairly straightforward from New Zealand and Australa.
+We have been twice and spent time on the main islands of Upolu and Savaii, and are seriously considering another trip to Samoa in the next few months.
+Travel to Samoa is fairly straightforward from New Zealand and Australia.
 Travel in Samoa is a bit more rustic than other destinations – which we love.

 Things to know

 Weather: Wet Season – November – March; Warm all year round

 Parts of Upolu were devasted after a tsunami and earthquake in 2009.
 This may seem like some time ago, but we like to think we when travel to Samoa we are contributing in a small way to rebuilding communities following these disasters.

 Bucket List?
 Here’s why…

 Here is why we think Samoa should be on your bucket list:

 Visitors to Pacific Islands will often talk about ‘Island time’.
 Time moves much slower on Samoa – well it feels like it does anyway.
 There is no rush to do anything, be anywhere or do anything.
 It is the perfect place to stop, pause, reflect and just do nothing.
 You can stay on small islands with no electricity or internet.
 You can sit on the beach all day.
 You can go diving, fishing, exploring.
 Or you can just sit and watch the world go by.

 The locals are friendly, warm and welcoming.
 The population of Upolu (Samoa’s main island) is 135,ooo.
 On an island that is 434 square miles.
 As you move around the island the locals wave out and engage with you.
 Friendly.
 Warm.
 Welcoming.